-The quality of the data was considered moderate (average vulnerability quality scores of 2.08) (Table 4).
+The quality of the data was considered moderate (with an average vulnerability quality score of 2.20) (Table 4).
 Differences in overall data quality between oceans and families were not significant (p > 0.05), however, average susceptibility scores were lower for the Atlantic Ocean (p < 0.05).
-Most families had moderate vulnerability quality scores, except Scombridae, Coryphaenidae, Xiphidae and Istiophoridae, with good data quality.
-Overall data quality of target species (T) was higher when compared to all other categories of catch fate (Table 6).
-The top 14 species at risk had good quality data (Table 4; Fig 4).
+Most families scored moderate for vulnerability quality, except for Scombridae, Coryphaenidae, Xiphidae and Istiophoridae, which had good data quality.
+Average susceptibility and overall data quality of target species (T) was higher when compared to other categories of catch fate (P < 0.05) (Table 6).
+Seven species at risk had moderate quality data (Table 4; Fig 4).

-Using the 2.5th and 97.5th percentiles of r as the inputs for productivity (only for species with estimated parameters), species of both oceans barely changed their risk levels (High, Medium and Low), although vulnerability rank may change (Fig. 5).
-The South Atlantic Scombridaes S. brasiliensis, S. cavalla, K. pelamis and the Indian A. were either at high or moderate risk, depending on the simulated r value.
-This was also the case of the Isthiophoridae K. audax (Indian Ocean), T.georgii and T. pfluegeri (South Atlantic Ocean) (Fig. 5).
+Using the 2.5th and 97.5th percentiles of r as the inputs for the productivity analysis (for species with estimated parameters), species in oceans barely changed their risk levels (i.e. high, medium and low), although the vulnerability ranks may change (Fig. 5).
+South Atlantic Scombrids S. brasiliensis, A. solandri and K. pelamis were either assessed as being at high or moderate risk, depending on the simulated r value.
+This was also the case for the Isthiophoridae K. audax (Indian Ocean), T.georgii and T. pfluegeri (South Atlantic Ocean) (Fig. 5).

 3.3.
 Integrating data analysis

-Overall, only 32% (27% and 41%, respectively, for the South Atlantic and Indian Oceans) of all teleost stocks were assessed by the RFMOs.
-However, the majority was assessed by the IUCN methodology (8290%).
-Most of the stocks assessed by the RFMOs (5672%) as overfished and/or subject to overfishing were within the category of high risk (Table 5 and Fig. 6).
-Within the moderate group, two stocks were overfished and subject to overfishing.
-The only two stocks assessed within the category of low risk were considered to be at sustainable levels (not overfished and nor subject to overfishing).
-X. gladius of the Indian Ocean is a particular case: it is assigned at sustainable levels for the Indian Ocean as a whole and overfished but not subjected to overfishing for the southwest Indian Ocean (Table 4).
-Around 20% (4 stocks) of the assessed stocks (all in the high risk category) have some uncertainty in parameters estimation and hence in the status of the stock.
+Overall, only 32% (27% and 41%, respectively, for the South Atlantic and Indian Oceans) of the teleost stocks were assessed by the RFMOs, however, 90% are assessed by the IUCN methodology.
+Most of the stocks assessed by the RFMOs are designated as overfished and/or subject to overfishing (72%) and were within the category of high risk (Table 5 and Fig. 6).
+Within the moderate risk group, three stocks were overfished and subject to overfishing.
+While only two stocks were assessed to be at low risk and considered to be currently at sustainable levels (i.e. neither overfished nor subject to overfishing).
+X. gladius of the Indian Ocean is a particular case: it is judged to be at sustainable levels in the Indian Ocean and overfished but not subjected to overfishing in the southwestern Indian Ocean (Table 4).
+Around 20% (4 stocks) of assessed stocks (all in the high risk category) have some uncertainty in life history parameters and hence in stock status.

-Considering the IUCN methodology, all species considered to be within extinction risk (CR, VU and EN) were in the athigh-risk category (except the VU K. albidus – first ranked species in moderate risk).
-Within the moderate risk, 3 species were categorized as Near Threated, and all evaluated stocks with low risk were within Least Concern.
+With regard to the IUCN methodology, all species considered to be at extinction risk (CR, VU and EN) were in the high risk category.
+Within the moderate risk, 2 species were categorized as Near Threated, and all stocks evaluated to be at low risk were categorized as being of Least Concern.

 4. Discussion

-Ecosystem-based management (EBM) is widely considered as a strategy for achieving sustainable delivery of marine ecosystem services (Francis et al., 2011).
-Applications of the EBM framework to fisheries management, an Ecosystem Approach to Fisheries (EAF), is mandated in several nations around the world (Micheli et al., 2014).
-The Ecological Risk Assessment (ERA), a hierarchical risk assessment framework, has been adopted by the Marine Stewardship Council and is one of the tools identified in the FAO-EAF toolbox (Dustan et al., 2016).
+Ecosystem-based management (EBM) is widely considered to be a strategy for achieving sustainable delivery of marine ecosystem services (Francis et al., 2011).
+Applications of the EBM framework to fisheries management, i.e. taking an Ecosystem Approach to Fisheries (EAF), is mandated in several nations around the world (Micheli et al., 2014).
+Ecological Risk Assessment (ERA), a hierarchical risk assessment framework, has been adopted by the Marine Stewardship Council and is one of the tools found in the FAO-EAF toolbox (Dustan et al., 2016).